ide-workshop/ide-workshop.github.io/index.md

 for research to reach software developers.
 To close the gap between research and adoption in practice, we are launching the first edition of the **IDE workshop**.

-At our workshop, we are equipping you, academic researchers, with practical insights you need to successfully deploy your research through IDE plugins.
+At our workshop, we are equipping the academic researchers with practical insights you need to successfully deploy your research through IDE plugins.
 We also aim to inspire academic educators and provide resources you can use to augment your teaching toolkit, so you can effectively teach SE concepts through IDE features.
 We are connecting you with IDE builders that share insights and best practices,